alex-clinton/parallelized-nn-boosting/README.md

 # parallelized-nn-boosting
-Proof of concept of parallelizing the training an ensemble of boosted neural networks.
+Proof of concept for parallelizing neural network boosting.
 The code shown is some of the work I did over the course of the 2021 Salisbury REU.

 ## Boosting Overview